 Artistic Directors Jessica Kennedy and Megan Kennedy

-Junk Ensemble was founded by twin sisters and Artistic Directors Jessica Kennedy and Megan Kennedy in 2004.
-The Dublin-based company exists to engage diverse audiences through the creation and presentation of brave, imaginative and accessible dance-theatre work that sheds light on important human issues relevant to society today.
+Junk Ensemble was founded by twin sisters and Artistic Directors Megan Kennedy and Jessica Kennedy.
+Based in Dublin, the company exists to engage diverse audiences through the creation and presentation of brave, imaginative and accessible dance-theatre work that sheds light on important human issues relevant to society today.
 Previous Artists-in-Residence at The Tate, the multi-award winning company have built a reputation in Ireland as dance innovators.
 Junk Ensemble frequently collaborate with artists from other disciplines to produce a rich mix of visual and performance styles that challenge the traditional audience/performer relationship.
 This approach has led to productions being created in non-traditional or found spaces as well as more conventional theatre spaces.
 The company often work directly with communities in the creation and performance of their work.
 Their work has toured to New York, Europe, and throughout the UK and Ireland.
 Junk Ensemble are Project Artists at Project Arts Centre and Cork Dance Artists-in-Residence at Firkin Crane.

-Jessica Kennedy trained in the United States, Dublin and London, completing a Bachelors Degree in Dance Performance & English Literature at Middlesex University, London and a photography diploma at Dun Laoghaire College of Art & Design.
-She has performed extensively with dance and theatre companies throughout Europe and the UK, including Blast Theory (UK) Retina Dance Company (UK), Tanz Lange (Germany), Firefly Productions (Belgium), Storytelling Unplugged (Romania).
+Jessica Kennedy trained in the United States, Dublin and London, completing a Bachelors Degree in Dance Performance & English Literature in London and a Photography Diploma at Dun Laoghaire College of Art & Design.
+She has performed extensively with dance and theatre companies throughout Europe and the UK including Blast Theory (UK) Retina Dance Company (UK), Tanz Lange (Germany), Firefly Productions (Belgium), Storytelling Unplugged (Romania).
 In Ireland she collaborates regularly with Brokentalkers (Circus Animals' Desertion, The Blue Boy, Frequency 783, In Real Time, On This One Night) and has performed in productions with The Abbey Theatre, The Ark and The Pavilion Theatre.
-Jessica co-created the award winning and internationally acclaimed short film Motion Sickness in 2012, which has screened across 30 festivals worldwide, and has choreographed for and performed in numerous film, theatre and opera work.
-Other film credits include Oiche Nollaig na mBan (TG4/Oonagh Kearney 2016), The Wake (Invisible Thread Films/Oonagh Kearney 2013), Turning (Highly Stimulating Productions 2013), Dance Emergency (TG4 2013), Wonder House (JDIFF 2012) and Her Mother’s Daughters (RTÉ 2010/Oonagh Kearney).
-Other choreographic credits include the creation of Songs from a Car Park (Dublin Fringe Festival/RUA RED 2014) and Nixon in China (Wide Open Opera/Bord Gais Theatre 2014).
-Jessica has lectured at various universities and also performs in the band Everything Shook.
+Jessica co-created the award-winning and internationally acclaimed short film Motion Sickness in 2012, which has screened across 30 festivals worldwide, and has choreographed for and performed in numerous film, theatre and opera work.
+Other film credits include 6SKIN (Alice Maher & Aideen Barry 2018), Five Letters to the Stranger Who Will Dissect My Brain (Tyrella Films 2018), Oiche Nollaig na mBan (TG4/Oonagh Kearney 2016), The Wake (Invisible Thread Films/Oonagh Kearney 2013), Turning (Highly Stimulating Productions 2013), Dance Emergency (TG4 2013), Wonder House (Oonagh Kearney 2012) and Her Mother’s Daughters (RTÉ 2010).
+Other choreographic credits include Scotties (Theatre Gu Leor, Glasgow 2018), Off Kilter (Tron Theatre Glasgow/Ramesh Meyyappan 2017), the creation of Songs from a Car Park (2014) and Nixon in China (Wide Open Opera 2014).
+Jessica has lectured at various universities and also performs in the band EVERYTHING SHOOK.
 She was awarded Best Female Performer for Dublin Fringe Festival 2006.
 Jessica was Dance Artist in Residence at RUA RED Arts Centre 2012-13.